qizhongzhi/library_room/README.md

 `@user.save`
 `exit`

-####Advanced Search
-User can use advanced search to search room using name, size and location.

-####Special test case A: The system can handle the scenario where an admin deletes a room that has a reservation.
+####Special case A: The system can handle the scenario where an admin deletes a room that has a reservation.
+When a room is deleted, the reservations for that room will be deleted too.

-####Special test case B: The system can handle the scenario that admins delete library member who have currently reserved a room.
+####Special case B: The system can handle the scenario that admins delete library member who have currently reserved a room.

-#### Extra credit features
-The admin can make multiple reservations for a library member.
+When a account is deleted, the reservations made by that account will be deleted too.

 ####Matters needing attention
-1. When an admin changes his/hers status to user, he/she has no authority to update him/herself to admin again.
-Only the preconfigured admin has the authority to update user back to admin.
-2. When an admin/user does not log in, it will only show the number of the room and the admin/user can not see other information.
+1. In the "/roms/(room id)/bookings" page, the account name for the booking will only show to the owner of the booking and the admin users.
+Neither will the unlogged user see the booking name.
-3. An admin can change the bookings of preconfigured admin and users, and users cannot change the bookings of amin and preconfigure admin.
+2. If the reservation expired, it will not show in the "/roms/(room id)/bookings" page.
-4. The booking history will always be recorded which will be show at 'My reservation', even if the booking is over.
+3. All the booking records will be recorded in "/users/(user id)/reservations", even if the reservation expired.
-5. The status of the room will change from 'booked' to 'available' if the reservation is deleted.
+4. In the "/rooms/(room id))" page, the status info shows the usage infomation of the room at the current time.
+If the room is currently in use, it will shows "Booked", vise versa.
+If the room is booked and the current reservation is deleted, the room status will be updated automatically from "Booked" to "Available"
-6. The booking time is quite flexible, which can be one hour and two hours, and the start time can be from **:00, **:15, **:30, and **:45.
+5. The booking time be one hour and two hours, and the start time can be from "**:00", "**:15", "**:30", and "**:45".
-7. When users finish the booking early, they can delete the booking manually by deleting his booking record.
-Also when the booking time is over, the room will be released automatically.
+6. When users finish the booking early, they can delete the booking manually by deleting his booking record.
+Also the room will be released automatically, when the booking time is over.
-8. When the room is booked beyond one week from present day, it will show prohibit error 'Start time cannot be booked beyond a week'.
-9. The booking history for a particular user is stored in 'My Reservation'
+7. All the bookings are limited to start within on week since current time.
+8.User can use advanced search to search room using name, size, status and location, there is no requirements for using how many criteria.
+Also they can search by room name at the root page.
+9. If user book the room for a invalid date, such as "September 31st", the system will automatically search for the next valid date, for this case is "October 1st".
+10. The User List "/users" page can be access by all the admin user and they can access all the users' and admins' booking history in that page.

 ####User Permissions
 1. Preconfigured admin: